MicrosoftEdge/WebView2Feedback/specs/APIReview_CustomDownload.md

     For example, this is a place to provide a brief explanation of some dependent area, just explanation enough to understand this new API, rather than telling the reader "go read 100 pages of background information posted at ...".
 -->
 There have been multiple requests by WebView Developers to be able to customize/control the download experience within WebView2.

 Some of the requests we've heard, and want to solve with this API are:
 - Developers want to be able to disable a download for the entire environment.
 - Developers want to be able to disable downloads based on a per-case basis.
 (Content Type, User).
 - Developers want to have access to downloaded file’s metadata, and be able to prevent downloads based on this information.
    Ex.
 Dev wants to block downloads above 1GB.
 - Developers want to modify the download path.
 - Developer don’t want to see edge download UI if download is cancelled.

 In this document we describe the updated API.
 We'd appreciate your feedback.

 # Description

 Our proposed solution is to give developers an API to control the download experience.
-We will do this by exposing a downloadStarting event, as well as a DownloadStartingEventHandler.
+We will do this by exposing a DownloadStarting event, as well as a DownloadStartingEventHandler.

-The downloadStarting event will fire when a download has begun.
+The DownloadStarting event will fire when a download has begun.
 The host can then choose to cancel a download, change the save path, and hide the default download UI.
 If the event is not handled, downloads will complete normally with the default UI shown.

-//Viktoria to verify and add info.
+Additionally, the developer will have access to the url, size, mime type, and content disposition header.

 # Examples